LotusLotus

 Kāśyapa then searched with his God-eye, but was unable to see the māra.
 He was like that savage in the city kingdom of Śrāvastī who had lost his son.
 Searching through a huge multitude, the savage failed to find his son, and he returned tired.
 Likewise, Kāśyapa searched with his God-eye for the māra in the multitude but could not find him.
 Forthwith he said to the Buddha, "I am incapable of finding the evil māra."

-In the same way, the 80 great voice-hearers all said that they were incapable.
-He also ordered the 500 Bodhisattvas, including Worthy Protector Bodhisattva, to find the evil māra.
-Except for a Bodhisattva called Entire World Delighted to See, all were unable to find him.
+For the same reason, the 80 great voice-hearers all said that they were incapable.
+Kāśyapa also ordered the 500 Bodhisattvas, including Worthy Protector Bodhisattva, to find the evil māra.
+Except for a Bodhisattva called Entire World Is Delighted to See, all were unable to find him.

 Kāśyapa replied, "Very good!
 I will look for him."